Ecovoyager Adventures - Authentic Adventures to Earth's Hidden Wonders

 Hugno Khan Mountains — Where Steppe Meets Desert and Forest

-Drive to the Hugno Khan Mountains at the stunning confluence of three geographical zones: steppe, desert, and forest.
-Visit the Ovgon Monastery, originally built in 1660 but later destroyed by the armies of Galdan Boshigt from western Mongolia in the 18th century.
-The monastery was subsequently rebuilt, only to be demolished again by communists in the 1930s.
-Some temples are now being restored.
-After lunch at a local ger camp, explore the monastery ruins and the dramatic mountains of Hugno Khan on foot.
-Approximately 4-5 hours of driving.
+Drive to the Hugno Khan Mountains, where steppe, desert, and forest meet in one of Mongolia's most dramatic landscapes.
+Visit the ruins of Ovgon Monastery — built in 1660, destroyed by invading armies, rebuilt, then demolished again by Soviet communists in the 1930s, and now partially restored.
+Explore the ruins and the surrounding mountains on foot.
+Approximately 4–5 hours of driving.
 Meals: B, L, D.

 Your Accommodation